 Income figures are intended as a guide only.

-Working hours are typically 9am to 5pm, with some extra hours when deadlines are approaching.
-Longer working days may also be required for social evenings and conferences to network with potential customers.
-Work that is based on a help desk may be organised on a shift basis.
+Working hours are typically 9am to 5pm, putting in extra hours where approaching deadlines require them.
+You might be required to work longer days to prepare for social evenings and conferences, where you'll network with potential customers.
+If you're based on a help desk, your hours will likely be organised on a shift basis.

 What to expect

-- The role is mainly office based but will often involve travelling to clients' premises.
-Overnight absence from home may occasionally be required.
+- The role is office based, but often involves travelling to clients' premises.
+Overnight stays away from home may be required on occasion.